 His son, Jake, was born in September 2012, and a month later Furze cleared 50 mph while riding his stroller on a nearby drag strip—the first world record of its kind.
 He’s quick to note that he has no intention of putting Jake in the speeding carriage.
 But that hasn’t stopped him from spooking onlookers with a convincing stand-in: a baby doll wrapped patriotically in a Union Jack.

-(Get the specifics of the project and a video on the next page)
+(Get the specifics of the project and a video on the next page)single page

 Five amazing, clean technologies that will set us free, in this month's energy-focused issue.
 Also: how to build a better bomb detector, the robotic toys that are raising your children, a human catapult, the world's smallest arcade, and much more.